wilsonliaows/docs/connectors/infusionsoft.md

 #### What can I do with payment plan information?

-1) Getting invoices made by a specific user for a range of dates
+1) Get invoices made by a specific user for a range of dates

 This allows you to understand the payment habits made by a client, which could be useful for making reports or inqueries in your CRM.

-2) Syncing payments
+2) Sync payments

 Payment plan details contain the IDs of each payment for the order.
 With this, you will be able to sync all payments made for this order.